hhxsv5/laravel-s/README.md

     - Under Swoole Server, All singleton instances will be held in memory, different lifetime from FPM, request start=>instantiate instance=>request end=>do not recycle singleton instance.
 So need developer to maintain status of singleton instances in ervery request.

-    - All controllers are singleton in laravel-s, the properties defined in controller will be retained after the request is finished.
+    - All controllers are singleton in LaravelS, the properties defined in controllers will be retained after the request is finished.
 This is not what we want in most cases.
-        - If you want to migrate to laravel-s, or want find out potential problems, you can use the command below.
-It can list all properties of all controllers related your routes:
+If you want to migrate to LaravelS, or find out potential problems, you can use the command below, it can list all properties of all controllers related your routes.

     ```bash
     php artisan laravels:list-properties
     ```

     - If Session/Authentication/JWT is used in your project, please uncomment the `cleaners` in `laravels.php` as appropriate.